 The design employs a dreamcore aesthetic, integrating fragments of the original modernist building with new insertions.
 Each room’s colors, furniture arrangement, and atmosphere connect with the journey of the story.
 In the end, the terrace garden could be an escape, but also a return.
 Physical models and detail studies.
 Close‑ups.

-Kids Return.
 Due to centralized education reforms and urban migration, more than 370,000 rural schools in China have closed since 2001.
 Each closure erases daily rituals, social cohesion, and spatial identity.
 This thesis reimagines one such school in Hongguang Village, Zunyi, Guizhou—abandoned after only nine years of use—as a senior nursery for the very people who once studied there as children.

 The project draws from Ilya Kabakov’s School No. 6, which renders memory through fragmented space, and from the tale of the Pied Piper of Hamelin, where children vanish to an unseen destination.
 Here, the architecture itself becomes the Piper—provoking, luring, and awakening.
 Escape can also be a return; disappearance becomes transformation.